wajiha-kulsum/MentorHer/README.md

 ---

-## MentorHer is a platform connecting women professionals with experienced industry mentors.
+## Project Overview : MentorHer is a platform connecting women professionals with experienced industry mentors.
 Using AI-driven matching, it pairs mentees with mentors based on career goals, skills, and aspirations for personalized guidance.

-Key features include:
+## Key features include:

 - AI-Powered Matching: Smart pairing based on goals and skillsets.